apache/zeppelin/docs/interpreter/influxdb.md

 This interpreter allows to perform queries in [Flux Language](https://v2.docs.influxdata.com/v2.0/reference/flux/) in Zeppelin Notebook.

 ### Notes
-* This interpreter is compatible with InfluxDB 2.0+ (v2 API, Flux language)
+* This interpreter is compatible with InfluxDB 1.8+ and InfluxDB 2.0+ (v2 API, Flux language)
 * Code complete and syntax highlighting is not supported for now

 ### Example notebook